shawngib/project-stig/readme.md

 ```
 3. Create the images:

 At this point you should have the needed resources to create STIG'd images.
 Run the following for each image template created that you wish an image to be created in the shared image gallery.
 These are a result of the image template json files in the imageTemplate folder.
 These files also reflect how and where to create images and/or VHDs.
-This automation includes:
+This automation includes these 5 images with the following names:
 - Windows 10 STIG v1r23 - 'Win10WVDw365_STIG'
 - Windows Server 2019 v1r5 - 'Win2019_STIG'
 - Windows Server 2019 Domain Controller v1r5 - 'Win2019DC_STIG'